superyang713/docs/aws_learning_journal_part_1.md

 * Edge Location - the location where content will be cached.
 It is separate to an AWS Region/AZ.

-* Origi - the origin of all the files that the CDN will distribute.
+* Origin - the origin of all the files that the CDN will distribute.
 It can be either an S3 bucket, an EC2 instance, an Elastic Load Balancer or Route 53.

 * Distribution - the name give the CDN which consists of a collection of Edge